fabiorocha-bcc/fichiers/README.md

 ```
 A joomla 3.x website;

-A directory in the root site to put the files to be published, being a directory samba share.
+A directory in the root site to put the files to be published, can be a directory of samba sharing;

+Permission to install joomla plugins
 ```
+### Installing
+Install like any joomla plugin.

+### Enabling
+In Plugin Manager enable the FICHIERs plugin and set de root directory.